gimu644/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints a number with two decimal places, followed by a new line.
+script that encodes and decodes text using the rot13 encryption